 St. Joseph on Bathgate Avenue would be merged into St. Simon Stock, 0.7 mile to the north.
 I note that the 2014 Official Catholic Directory states that St. Joseph parish had 22 students in religious education, while St. Joseph's elementary school across the street had 465 students, a remarkable number, probably as of 2013.
 The school remains open.

 St. Francis of Assisi (Baychester Avenue) and St. Anthony (Wakefield) would be merged into St. Frances of Rome.
 However, an almost similar arrangement has been the situation for a few years recently, with one pastor tending to three parishes.
+With the addition of Our Lady of Grace, he now will tend four parishes, two open on Sundays, two mainly unavailable.
 The school at St. Francis of Assisi would remain open.
 The small church is attached to the school.

-Those are the ten mergers in which one parish is effectively closed for regular worship.
+Those are the nine mergers in which one parish is effectively closed for regular worship.

 List 1 explains four pairs of mergers in which both churches remain open.
 The one with the asterisk is designated the parish church.
 I am uncertain about sacramental records, but I suspect that by August, 2015, the priests and the records will be moved to the church with the asterisk.

 *St. Margaret of Cortona and St. Gabriel, both on the highland called Riverdale.